wvictor14/planet/README.md

 a warning, but will still work.*

   - The betas `data.frame` needs to have *samples in columns* and *CpGs/snps* in rows.
-The rownames mustbe CpG/rs identifiers.
+The rownames must be CpG/rs identifiers.
   - If you have IDAT files available, then I recommend normalizing your betas `data.frame` using the same normalization methods used on the training data: